How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Leases are generally six months to a year in duration, and then you go month-to-month after that.
 So you don’t have to commit for a lengthy period of time; once you get better bearings, you might decide another community, or even another island, might be good to try.

-Because much of your new island lifestyle will be spent outdoors, you’ll not require as much space compared with what you had on the mainland, too.
+Because much of your new island lifestyle will be spent outdoors, you’ll not require as much space compared with what you had on the mainland, too, and a small home will often suffice.

 High-priced groceries are another observation that visitors make when evaluating whether moving to Hawaii would be feasible.
 True, almost everything that comes to Hawaii has to be shipped in from other places, leading to an inflated cost of living.
 Yes, grocery items from the mainland are more expensive and the selection may be disappointing.

 But, you’re going to be eating differently and probably in more healthy ways.
 This is one of the best reasons to move to Hawaii in our opinion!
-Instead of cow’s milk, perhaps you’ll change to coconut water or fruit juices.
+Instead of cow’s milk at the grocery store, perhaps you’ll change to coconut water or fruit juices.
 Processed and frozen foods will give way to fresh.

 Local organic fruits and vegetables are plentiful at the many farmers’ markets.
 Enthusiastic gardeners can grow to their hearts’ content – the season is 365 days a year, quite an adjustment for those who gardened in colder climates.